niyisurvey/gitwrt/README.md

-# OpenWrt Backup Manager
+# OpenWrt Time Machine

-**Never lose your router settings again!**

-A simple backup tool for OpenWrt routers that automatically saves your settings online.
-No technical knowledge required - just answer a few questions and you're protected.
+A simple backup tool for OpenWrt routers that automatically saves your settings on router and optionally online.

 ## What It Does